Alexhuszagh/autocom/README.md

 ## Motivation

 AutoCOM is a modern COM interface library for C++11.
-AutoCOM supports both compile-time interface binding, or use a dispatcher model at run-time, with either MSVC or MinGW.
+AutoCOM supports both compile-time interface binding, or use of a dispatcher interface at run-time, with either MSVC or MinGW.

 **Compile-Time**